 Scratchboard is a form of direct engraving.
-The artist scratches away lines from the solid black panel to reveal the “lights” or white clay surface below.
+The artist scratches away lines from a solid black panel to reveal the “lights” or white clay surface below.
 Various tools create different textures, from the hair of a dog to the feathers of an owl or the mane of a horse.
 All textures are scratches of one form or another.
 Images can be dramatic in black-and-white, or colored inks can be blended and brushed onto the white clay undersurface, then re-scratched for texture.

 Scratchboard art is considered by many artists to be the most difficult of all mediums, as you cannot take an eraser to a mistake.
 Every line is done by hand, and larger works can take hundreds of hours to complete.
 But once done, the scratchboard will last a lifetime.

 In addition to her creative works, Jennifer specializes in doing pet portraits from your favorite furry friend’s photograph.

-She shows her work and takes commissions at Sisters Gallery and Frame Shop.
+She shows her work, teaches classes, and takes commissions at Sisters Gallery and Frame Shop.
 To learn more about Jennifer, her work, and upcoming events, we encourage you to visit her website.

-Driving Directions to my Studio at
+Driving Directions to my home Studio at

-• Right on West Hood Ave.
+• Right on Lower Cattle Drive.